Hassan010103/GDCS_TASK-_Space-theme/README.md

 - `index.html`: The main HTML file containing the layout and content for the planets.
 - `styles.css`: The CSS file defining styles, hover effects, and transitions.

-## Screenshots
-Here are some screenshots of the project:

 "C:\Users\shams\OneDrive\Pictures\Screenshots\Screenshot 2024-10-01 181447.png"
 ## How to Use